dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/GET_SELECTED_ELEMENT.md

-# GetSelectedElement Implementation (2025-01-18)
+ï»¿# GetSelectedElement Implementation (2025-10-18)

 ## User Request
 Add operation "GetSelectedElement" with a single Element argument that returns the selected element from any list or container element.
 This is a generalized operation that works with any element, making it more flexible than hardcoded list-specific operations.

-**ENHANCEMENT (2025-01-18)**: Add runtime element caching to enable `ClickElement` and other operations to accept Var type arguments, allowing operation chaining with dynamically selected elements.
+**ENHANCEMENT (2025-10-18)**: Add runtime element caching to enable `ClickElement` and other operations to accept Var type arguments, allowing operation chaining with dynamically selected elements.

 ## Implementation Complete ?